ratneshpawar1/ratneshpawar1/README.md

 - 🔭 I’m currently working on **Full Stack Development**

-- 🌱 I’m currently learning **Data Structures and Algorithms for interview prep, and JAVA for backend**
+- 🌱 I’m currently learning **Data Structures and Algorithms for interview prep**

 - 👯 I’m looking to collaborate on **any open source in full-stack**